uninstallio/android-sdk/README.md

 #### Passing information to SDK from the App.

-Pass information such as Email id, userid and In App Events to our SDK via our event-capturing feature.
+You could pass various types of information to our backend systems e.g. Email id, your backend system's Userid or In App Events through our SDK's efficient event-capturing ability.

 ##### 1) Unique System User ID and Email ID -
-Pass the Unique User ID assigned by your backend system to our SDK.
-Also pass the email (if available) to our SDK.
-This data will be used to synchronize the ID’s between our systems and also to take relevant actions.
+Please pass the User ID assigned by your backend system for this user.
+Also pass the email (if available).
+This data will be used to synchronize the various ID’s between our and your backend systems and also to take relevant actions.
 This information has to be passed only once in the lifetime of the app and not everytime.

-Pass the UserID and Email using the below help code snippet :
+Please pass the UserID and Email using the sample code shown below:

 ```
 SharedPreferences sharedPreferences = getSharedPreferences("Constants.NOTIPHI_SHARED_PREFERENCES", Context.MODE_PRIVATE);